Puthandu: Related festivals

 However, this is not the universal new year for all Hindus.
-For some, such as those in Gujarat, the new year festivities coincide with the five-day Diwali festival.
-New Year celebrations in Karnataka, Andhra Pradesh and Telangana's Ugadi & Maharashtra and Goa's Gudi Padwa, falls a few weeks before Puthandu.
+Lunar New Year celebrations in Karnataka, Andhra Pradesh and Telangana's Ugadi & Maharashtra and Goa's Gudi Padwa, fall a few days before Puthandu.
+For those in Gujarat, the new year festivities coincide with the five-day Diwali festival.

 South Asia and Southeast Asia

-The same day every year is the new year for many Buddhist communities in parts of Southeast Asia such as Myanmar, Sri Lanka and Cambodia, likely an influence of their shared culture in the 1st millennium CE.
+The same day every year is the new year for many Buddhist communities in parts of Southeast Asia such as Myanmar, Sri Lanka and Cambodia, likely an influence of their shared Indic culture in the 1st millennium CE.

 According to a 1957 publication by Gunasegaram, the new year celebrated in Sri Lanka, Cambodia and Champa (Vietnam) is the Tamil New Year with roots in the practices of Mohenjo-daro (Indus Valley civilization).
 According to Nanacuriyan, this may be from the medieval era Tamil influence in Southeast Asia.

 According to Jean Michaud and other scholars, the new year celebration traditions in Southeast Asian Massif have two roots.
-One is China, and this influence is found for example in Vietnam and southeastern China.
-These Sino-influenced communities celebrate the new year in the first or second lunar month after the winter solstice in December.
+One is China, and this influence is found for example in Vietnam.
+This Sino-influenced community celebrates the new year in the first or second lunar month after the winter solstice in December.
 The second group of people in the Massif celebrate the new year in mid April, much like most of India.
-This group consists of northeastern Indians, northeastern Myanmar, Tai speakers of Thailand, Laos, northern Vietnam and southern Yunnan.
+This group consists of northeastern Indians, northeastern Myanmar, the Khmer in Cambodia, Tai speakers of Thailand, Laos, northern Vietnam and southern Yunnan.
 The festival is celebrated in the Massif in some ways unlike Puthandu.
 It is marked by an occasion to visit family and friends, splashing others with water (like Holi), drinking alcohol, as well as later wearing jewelry, new clothes and socializing.
 The new year festival is called regionally by different names: